BarthPaleologue/Blog/content/posts/procedural-space-stations-1/index.md

 ## Energy efficiency

 The next important parameter is the energy efficiency.
-Solar panels will reach about 40% efficiency in the near future, so we will use that for Cosmos Journeyer, but the ISS is much older, so the efficiency we need for our compution will be lower.
+It is defined as the ratio of the energy produced by the panels vs the total energy recieved from the sun.
+Solar panels will reach about 40% efficiency in the near future, so we will use that for Cosmos Journeyer.
+However, the ISS is much older, so the efficiency we need for our computation will be lower.
+Let's calculate it to understand how it works!

 ### Efficiency of the ISS solar panels